aws/obs-cdi/README.md

 ### Download and Build the OBS Studio CDI Plugin on Windows

-In a Visual Studio Powershell, navigate to the location you would like the OBS CDI plugin to download to.
+In a **Visual Studio Powershell**, navigate to the location you would like the OBS CDI plugin to download to.
 Download the OBS Studio CDI plugin repository using:

 ```
 git clone https://github.com/aws/obs-cdi.git
 ```

-In a Visual Studio Powershell, navigate to where you installed the plugin and use the commands shown below.
+Then, use the commands shown below to generate the Visual Studio solution and project files.
 Set **CDI_DIR** to that path where the CDI-SDK was installed and set **CMAKE_INSTALL_PREFIX** to the path where the built OBS Studio was installed.
 Default paths are shown.

 ```
 cd obs-cdi